ZanSara/zansara.github.io/content/posts/2024-09-05-odsc-europe-voice-agents-part-1.md

 Thanks to all these recent improvements, it would seem that making natural-sounding, smart bots is getting easier and easier.
 It is indeed much simpler to make a simple bot sound better, understand more and respond appropriately, but there's still a long way to go before users can interact with these new bots as they would with a human.

 The issue lays in the fact that **users expectations grow** with the quality of the bot.
-It's not enough for the bot to have a voice that shoulds human: users want to be able to interact with it in a way that it feels human too, which is far more rich and interactive than what the rigid tech of earlier chatbots allowed so far.
+It's not enough for the bot to have a voice that sounds human: users want to be able to interact with it in a way that it feels human too, which is far more rich and interactive than what the rigid tech of earlier chatbots allowed so far.

 What does this mean in practice?
 What are the expectations that users might have from our bots?